UK Property Investment Guide for Overseas Investors

 However, solicitors are not tax advisers, and since Stamp Duty can be described as a self-assessment tax, there is a chance you may have overpaid it.
 You can always check the Stamp Duty refund services and see if you are eligible for a refund.

 UK property tax for overseas investors

 For overseas owners of UK property, the taxes and charges might seem complicated.
 Many of the taxes affect non-UK residents and foreign-domiciled UK residents, such as expats living abroad.
 Typical UK property taxes for overseas investors include:

 Income Tax on renting the property

 UK non-residents and non-domiciled UK citizens need to register with HMRC as non-resident landlords if they receive their gross income from renting their UK property.
 You still have to pay income tax, and the UK has different tax rates, depending on income in the tax year and your personal allowance, if eligible.
 The personal tax allowance in the UK in 2019/2020 was £12,500.
-After that, if you earn from £12,501 to £50,000, your income will be taxed at the 20% rate.
+After that, if you earn from £12,501 to £50,000, your income will be taxed at a 20% rate.

 Income tax allowances

 You get a personal allowance on your first £1,000 of income from property you rent in a tax year.